robertduplock/scifibooks.club/content/en/blog/ebooks-v-print-books-which-do-you-prefer.md

 All in all, I've drunk the ebook kool-aid.

 I rarely sideload epubs because very few publishers sell DRM free downloads of their books.
 Instead, you have to buy it through an online store, such as Kobo, Amazon, Google Books or Apple Books.
 Once you buy a book through a store, you can only read it through one of their apps or devices.
 So buyer beware, you're Kobo books can only be read on a Kobo or via the Kobo app.

+{{< pullout >}}
+Reading a print book still brings me a lot of pleasure, and it's nice to mix things up once in a while.
+{{< /pullout >}}

 Also, my local library does support Overdrive (not all do!), but its range of ebooks is poor.
 I read mostly sci-fi, and they have virtually no sci-fi books on offer.